 Tips on making it work...

-Supportive efforts to ensure the program works for students, families, and the district is as important as the monitor and
+Supportive efforts to ensure the program works for students, families, and the district is as important as the laptop and internet connection.

 Families and Community